Highashikata/Data-Engineering---Youtube-Data-Analysis-AWS/README.md

 ##### The Data we will be using
 In this project we'll use the YouTube trending videos Dataset from Kaggle.
 We will collect the Data using the YouTube API.

+##### Vocabulary Along the Project

+Region: Physical locations where AWS has Data Centers.
+AZ : One or more discrete Data Centers with redundant power, networking and connectivity in AWS region.